 Better Spaces Snags First Place at Harvard’s Real Estate Venture Competition

-On Saturday March 24, 2018, Better Spaces—a New York City based real estate technology start-up—demonstrated to the judges, and the entire Harvard real estate community, that they are best suited to successfully master the tectonic shifts occurring in commercial real estate today.
+On Saturday March 24, 2018, Better Spaces—a New York City based real estate technology start-up—demonstrated to the Harvard real estate community that they are best-suited to master the tectonic shifts occurring in commercial real estate today.

 The Real Estate Venture Competition is the highlight of Harvard’s Annual Real Estate Weekend.
-Hundreds apply from all over the world, and ten finalists are selected to pitch.
+Hundreds of international startups apply, and ten finalists are selected to pitch.
 Submissions are evaluated on solution, impact, scale, competitive landscape, financials, risk, and team.

-Founder Stephen Rizzo and one of his first employees Bukky Awosogba presented Better Spaces—an agile amenities platform that allows owners to curate unique experiences in their portfolio, and increase tenant retention in their buildings.
+Founder Stephen Rizzo and Product Manager Bukky Awosogba presented the concept.
+Before the panel of judges they described how the Better Spaces platform allows commercial property owners to curate unique experiences and increase tenant retention in their buildings.

-Stephen kicked off by saying, “Today we are going to talk about Einstein, recombinant innovation, and smoking rooms.“
+Stephen kicked off the pitch by saying, “Today we are going to talk about Einstein, recombinant innovation, and smoking rooms.“

 Moreover, Better Spaces’ agile amenities platform transforms existing building stock and future-proofs amenity spaces in development.